theflippedbit/leetcode-offline/README.md

-# leetcode-questions-with-tests
+# leetcode-offline
-LeetCode Questions with Unit Tests (no answers).
+LeetCode Offline: just questions with Unit Tests (no answers).